mgm3IU/fa18-523-63/project-report/report.md

 this project will occur externally, enabling this project to be performed using cloud computing [@www-machine-learning-cloud].
 Data sources are pulled from the Google Finance [@www-google-finance].
-The code is used from the aforementioned sources and code as written by the author of this paper [@www-fa18-523-63 -project-code].
+The code is used from the aforementioned sources and code as written by the author of this paper [@www-fa18-523-63-project-code].
 The goal of any financial advisor is to make decisions that beat the rate of inflation.
 There are large amounts of uncertainty with any decision made regarding the New York Stock Exchange [@www-nyse].
 An intelligently built and well-diversified investment portfolio can prove to be very lucrative.

 ## Introduction